bbauska/Coursera-Bootstrap/readme.md

 And also, we may use progress bars to keep users informed about the progress of whatever operations that they initiate on our website.

-Let\'s look at this in a bit more detail next.
+Let&apos;s look at this in a bit more detail next.

 Badges are an easy way of adding small amount of information to your website to attract the attention of visitors.